Marxist Literary Criticism Today

-A compelling and accessible textbook, by one of the world's pre-eminent literary critics
+A compelling and accessible textbook, by a pre-eminent Marxist literary critic.

 She lays out in clear terms the principal aspects of Marxist methodology - historical materialism, political economy and ideology critique - as well as key debates, among Marxists and non-Marxists alike, about the nature of literature and the goals of literary criticism and pedagogy.

 Foley examines through the empowering lens of Marxism a wide range of texts: from Jane Austen's Pride and Prejudice to E. L. James's Fifty Shades of Grey; from Frederick Douglass's 'What to the Slave Is the Fourth of July?' to Annie Proulx's 'Brokeback Mountain'; from W.B.
 Yeats's 'The Second Coming' to Claude McKay's 'If We Must Die'.

 Barbara Foley is Distinguished Professor of English at Rutgers University, Newark.
 She has published widely in the fields of Marxist criticism, US literary radicalism, and African American literature.
 Her books include Marxist Literary Criticism Today (Pluto, 2019), Wrestling with the Left: The Making of Ralph Ellison's Invisible Man (Duke University Press, 2010) and Spectres of 1919: Class and Nation in the Making of the New Negro (University of Illinois Press, 2003).